June 22 through June 27, 2014

 AP 512.200 John Hnatow, Jr.

-This course is designed both for teachers who are new to AP Chemistry and also for experienced AP Chemistry teachers who are looking for information about the new course requirements.
+This course is designed both for teachers who are new to AP Chemistry and also for experienced AP Chemistry teachers who have not previously participated in a 2013 4- or 5-day summer APSI.
+The course will provide information about the new course requirements.
 The focus of the course will be on areas essential to the teaching of the newly-revised AP Chemistry course.
-Participants will be engaged in learning about the new AP Chemistry curriculum framework¾the big ideas and enduring understandings, learning objectives, and the science practices.
-Participants will be provided with extensive hands-on experiences with guided inquiry-based labs.
-Participants also will discuss ways to modify existing chemistry labs to fit the new Science Practice Standards.
-In addition to the laboratory program, inquiry strategies in the classroom also will be discussed.
-The new AP Chemistry exam design will be highlighted, particularly in contrast with the former exam.
-During the week, participants will begin to develop a course syllabus based on the new curricular requirements, and will work cooperatively with other teachers to share teaching strategies and activities.
+Participants will be able to apply concrete strategies for designing and implementing an effective AP Chemistry curriculum, perform hands-on, guided inquiry-based labs, contrast the new AP Chemistry exam design with the former exam, implement strategies to effectively prepare students for the AP exam, and begin to develop or revise a syllabus to align with course requirements.
+Participants will be engaged in learning about the new AP Chemistry curriculum framework, the big ideas and enduring understandings, learning objectives, and the science practices.
 Participants will be expected to read the new AP Chemistry Curriculum Framework before the workshop begins and share a "best practice" lesson and a website resource during the week.
 This course ultimately is intended to inspire teachers to motivate their students to achieve at the highest possible levels.
-There will be approximately two hours of homework daily.
+There will be one to two hours of homework daily.

 Preparing Students for Advanced Placement® English Language and Composition